-Terms of conveyance shall be incorporated into appropriate: disposition agreements, and may include more specific restrictions, {ngn_c^qtaine<},.& this Redevelopment Plan or in other municipal codes arid ordinances" governing the use of land.
+Terms of conveyance shall be incorporated into appropriate: disposition agreements, and may include more specific restrictions, {ngn_c^qtaine<),.& this Redevelopment Plan or in other municipal codes arid ordinances" governing the use of land.

-Deiholitiort And Site preparation: 777 ^ . i 7 .;7,, ' 7 7
+Deiholitiort And; Site preparation.; 777 ^ . i 7,;7,, ' 7 7

-Some of the buildings located within the R.P.A. m&y' have tb' be reconfigUi;e;dkvbr.: relocated to accqrnmqdatevvne Pjar^ljal or, other requirements necessary to prepare the site Tdr^nleW'u removal of environmentally hazardous materials, wnks, of soils;? •'Allbfltiie above will serve to enhance site preparation for the City's'desired redevelopment.
+Some of the buildings located within the R.P.A. m&y' have to be reconfigUi;e;dkybr.: relocated to accommodate vone Pjar^ljal or, other requirements necessary to prepare the site Tdr^nleW'u removal of environmentally hazardous materials, wnks, of soils;? •'Allbfltiie above will serve to enhance site preparation for the City's'desired redevelopment.

-¿COi^piete;.d^einqU ^ Additiqna^iy,7tA co&t^^J^.^^ .^^f^W^^
+COi^piete;.d^einqU ^ Additiqna^iy,7tA co&t^\J^.^^.^^f^W^^